Helping Women and Children serving for Poverty Alleviation

 Network for Human and Social Development (NHSD) is an NGO, registered with ICT Islamabad Pakistan, that works in the thematic areas of Disaster Risk Reduction, Health, Education, Women Empowerment, Water and Sanitation, Hunger and empowerment of vulnerable communities.
 Since inception in 2005, the NGO has worked with 43 national and International NGOs including; Malteser International, Merlin International, SGAFP-USAID, Comic etc. to help the country achieve the previously mentioned Sustainable Development Goals.

-Mission: Our mission is the mitigation of Disaster risk, Alleviation of Poverty, Empowering of vulnerable women and Children and Contributing to the Health and Education of the remote villages cut off from the civilization.
+Network for Human Development’s (NHSD)’s Mission is the mitigation of Disaster risk, Alleviation of Poverty, Empowering of vulnerable women and Children and Contributing to the Health and Education of the remote villages cut off from the civilization.

 It is a non‐profit institution in Pakistan for building capacity of the institutions/communities according to national and international standard to bring together local and international practitioners, professional and researcher of diverse background to pool their expertise and experience in response to high demand for 21st century.